didin8080/Train-food-delivery/README.md

 python3 manage.py runserver
 ```

-It will generate an ip copy ip and paste it on the terminal.
+It will generate an ip address copy ip and paste it on the terminal.

 `<16.16.201.21:8000>`